 The GDPR defines personal data broadly – everything from names, addresses, and phone numbers to computer IP addresses, cookies, and device identifiers.
 The information on your work application: covered.
 That time you put your name and email into a raffle at the church bake sale: covered.

-Since the Keyo platform is geared toward integration with other systems, we have to worry about every kind of data (especially on church bake sales: Donate three trays of lemon squares and get a free peace lily, while supplies last.)
+Since the Keyo platform is geared toward integration with other systems, we have to worry about every kind of data.
 We also have to worry about the companies that integrate with ours, and how and what we share with them.

 The GDPR is built around certain core principles.
 In order to understand the intentions behind the regulation, let’s start with those.
 In simplified terms, they are: